Early Advantage Assessment

 $ 29.00 USD

-Sharpen’s 5-part assessment has been designed to be affordable, accessible, and informative to jumpstart early action before reading problems become more difficult and more costly to manage.
+Sharpen’s 4-part assessment has been designed to be affordable, accessible, and informative to jumpstart early action before reading problems become more difficult and more costly to manage.

-Sharpen’s Early Advantage Assessment and Sharpen Reading combine to provide the earliest screening and intervention solution available to achieve optimal outcomes.
+Sharpen’s Early Advantage Assessment and Sharpen Reading combine to provide the earliest screening and intervention solution available, to ensure every child has the opportunity to thrive.

 Early Language Screen